JaKooLit/Hyprland-Dots/config/hypr/HelpFile.md

   Super Shift S                *screenshot with swappy*

 # clipboard manager (cliphist)
-  Super Alt V   *launch the wofi menu of clipboard manager*
+  Super Alt V   *launch the rofi menu of clipboard manager*
-    - double click to select the clipboard.
-And paste as normal
+    - click to select the clipboard.
+And paste as normal (CTRL V or right click menu)
-    - to clean up clipboard manager, launch foot (super enter) then type cliphist wipe
+    - to clean up clipboard manager, launch kitty (super enter) then type ```cliphist wipe```

 # applications shortcuts
   Super   T		  *file manager* (`thunar`) - if installed

 # container layout
-  Super   Shift   Space       *toggle tiling/floating mode* Super   left mouse button   *move window*
+  Super   Shift   Space       *toggle tiling/floating mode* Super   Shift   F           *toggle all windows in float mode* Super   left mouse button   *move window*
-  Super   right mouse button  *resize window* (note only in float mode)
+  Super   right mouse button  *resize window* (note! only in float mode)

 # workspaces
   Super         1 ..
 0    *switch to workspace 1 ..
 10*
   Super  Shift  1 ..
 0    *move container to workspace 1 ..
 10*
-  Super   Tab             *cycle through workspaces*
+  Super   Tab             *cycle through workspaces* Super Shift Tab         *cycle previous workspaces*

 # waybar customizations
   - waybar font too big or too small.
 Edit the font-size in waybar styles located in ~/.config/waybar/styles/ .
-By default, it is set to 100%.
+By default, it is set to 98%.
 After adjusting the GTK font scaling to your liking, edit all the waybar styles.
 Reduce or increase according to your needs.
 NOTE that its on percent %.
 You can also change to px whichever suits you.
+Note: This corresponds well with nwg-look

   - if you want 12h format instead of 24H format, edit the ~/.config/waybar/modules look for clock. delete the // and add // or delete the previous one

   - CPU Temperature:
     - a.) to change from deg C to deg F , edit the ~/.config/waybar/modules look for "temperature".
 Change the format to "format": "{temperatureF}°F {icon}",
     - b.) to fix the temperature if not showing correctly, comment "thermal zone": 0 by putting // before.
 Delete the // on the "hwmon path".
-Refresh waybar by pressing CTRL SHIFT w.
-If still not showing correctly, navigate to /sys/class/hwmon/ and open each hwmon.
+Refresh waybar by pressing SUPER SHIFT W or SUPER ALT W If still not showing correctly, navigate to /sys/class/hwmon/ and open each hwmon.
 Look for k10temp for amd.
 Not sure about intel cpu. and edit accordingly the hwmon path in the "temperature" waybar module.
     - b.1) use this function to easily identify the hwmon path.
 Ran this in your terminal    ``` for i in /sys/class/hwmon/hwmon*/temp*_input; do echo "$(<$(dirname $i)/name): $(cat ${i%_*}_label 2>/dev/null || echo $(basename ${i%_*})) $(readlink -f $i)"; done ```

-  - Weather.sh (Default weather app in waybar) edit ~/.config/hypr/scripts/Weather.sh and add your city.
+  - Weather.sh (Default weather app in waybar) edit ~/.config/hypr/scripts/Weather.sh or Weather.py and add your city.
 Make sure a major city in your Area.
-Delete rbn folder in ~/.cache and refresh waybar by either pressing super shift w or choose waybar layout super alt w.
+Delete rbn folder in ~/.cache and refresh waybar by either pressing SUPER SHIFT W or choose waybar layout SUPER ALT W. If wanted to use Weather.py for weather, edit weather module located in  ~/.config/waybar/modules.

 # Hyprland configurations
-  - *Hyprland* configuration files are in `~/.config/hypr/`
+  - *Hyprland* configuration files are in `~/.config/hypr/configs` Can view using SUPER E
   - files located in this folder can be edited using editor of your choice.

 # notes for nvidia gpu users